Which are the EIT Digital labelled master programmes?

 There is no such quota.
 All applicants who answer the admission criteria will be admitted regardless of the application period.
 Nor are there such quotas per programme.

 I am in my final year of studies.
-Can I still apply to the EIT Digital Master's Education?
+Can I still apply?

 Students in their final year of undergraduate education may also apply and, if qualified, receive a conditional offer.
 If you have not completed your studies, please include a written statement from the degree administration office (or equivalent department), confirming that you are enrolled in the final year of your education and including your expected completion date.